State of Illinois

 After the last day of the month, your provider may choose to mail the Child Care Certificate to the local CCR&R office or your provider may choose to enter the payment by phone by using the IDHS Child Care Telephone Billing System.
 For more information about the IDHS Child Care Telephone Billing System contact your local CCR&R agency.
-Three weeks after the certificate has been entered the Illinois Office of the Comptroller will mail a check directly to your provider.
+Approximately three weeks after the certificate has been entered the Illinois Office of the Comptroller will mail a check directly to your provider.
+This could take up to 60 days.
 Please note that neither the CCR&R nor IDHS issues the check.

 What if my provider doesn't receive the monthly certificate?

-If your provider does not receive a billing certificate by the last day of the month, he or she can call the Child Care Resource and Referral agency.
+If your provider does not receive a billing certificate by the last day of the month that care was provided during, he or she can call the Child Care Resource and Referral agency.

 What could delay my provider's payments?